vincenzomos/reactiveSpringWorkshop/Readme.md

 By calling publish() we are given a ConnectableFlux.
 This means that calling subscribe() won’t cause it start emitting, allowing us to add multiple subscriptions:

-Now try to add a ConnectableFlux of data in the BitcoinDataService and create another endpoint for that named "/hotStreamData".
+Now try to add a ConnectableFlux of data in the BitcoinDataService and create another endpoint for that named `"/hotStreamData".`
+And then test if this stream will continue.